How to Create and Use Webhooks

 Introduction

 Biotz provides webhook subscriptions for its alarms.
-In short, a webhook is a method used by one application (e.g., Biotz) to send real-time data to another application (e.g., customers) when a specific event occurs.
+In short, a webhook is a method used by one application (e.g., Biotz) to send data to another application (e.g., to a customer's application) when a specific event occurs.
+In this case, the event can be one of two things:

 Prerequisites